This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 That is the place you decide how to live life because your finances can support your decision.

-However, you need to build a solid foundation with money and then continue towards financial independence.
+By saving your tax return, you are building a solid foundation with money and then you can continue towards financial independence.

-Review the Money Bliss Steps to Financial Freedom to see where you on.
+Review the Money Bliss Steps to Financial Freedom to see what step you on.
 That will help guide your decisions on what you need to work on next.

 Your journey is unique and true to your life.

-While it is hard to set money aside for a future opportunity.
+Saving money is crucial component of money management.
+While it is hard to set money aside for a future opportunity, there is a purpose.
 However, if no saving of income happens year after year, it will be impossible to reach financial independence.

 Examples of Smart Ways to Spend Tax Refund: